caycefischer/webcraft/primer/docs.markdown

 In my opinion, typography is without doubt the most detailed, even _arcane_, aspect of CSS.
 Fittingly, this is the largest and most intricate section of the Primer stylesheet.
 This document will touch briefly on matters of typographic scale & vertical rhythm; in the future, detailed articles and tutorials may be found in the [Journal]({{ site.baseurl }}/journal) and [Pattern Library]({{ site.url }}/patterns).

-I owe tremendous thanks and credit to Harry Roberts ([@csswizardry](http://twitter.com/csswizardry)), whose work was instrumental in designing the core typography of this Primer.
+I owe tremendous thanks and credit to Harry Roberts ([@csswizardry](http://twitter.com/csswizardry)), whose work was my foundation for designing the core typography of this Primer.
 His writing comes **highly recommended**:

 * [Measuring and Sizing UIs, 2011 Style](http://csswizardry.com/2011/12/measuring-and-sizing-uis-2011-style)